m-yag/chessmite/README.md

 classic.
 This game is packaged as a React component and designed to offer an engaging and strategic puzzle-solving experience.

+The game can be found and played on the [official website](https://chessmite.com).

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)